mbochicchio/arcan-pipeline/README.md

 To configure Airflow:

 1. Access the Airflow web interface.
 2. Create a new connection with the ID 'mysql' in the [connection management](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) by entering the relevant MySQL server details.
+You need to define a database for the pipeline.
+In the `init` folder, you will find the SQL instructions required to initialize the database.
+When connecting to the local MySQL database, make sure to provide all mandatory information, including the reference schema (i.e., the name of the database to use).
+Note that the host name should correspond to the application running inside a Docker container, not to a local instance.
 3. Create variables 'git_token' and 'git_username' in the [variable management](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) and populate them with the appropriate data.
 4. Create the 'docker_run_pool' in the [pool management](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/pools.html) by specifying the maximum number of Docker containers that can run in parallel.